 We are all acting in faith in one way or another.
 If we are not acting on the faith that sin has lost its power and that we have the power to defeat sin in our lives, it necessarily follows that our faith is not in the power of God but in the power of sin.
 We perhaps believe Jesus has saved us from the penalty of sin, but we effectively believe that sin still has power.
 It’s a hard truth to reckon with when we put it this way, which is why we don’t tend to put it this way.

-continue to work out your salvation with fear and trembling,
+Continue to work out [our] salvation with fear and trembling.

 It’s the fear and trembling that are missing.
 And why fear and trembling?

-I’m almost sure I don’t take this seriously enough—the God of the Universe working in my every day walking around Krispy-Kreme donut eating life?
-OMG!!!
+I’m almost sure I don’t take this seriously enough—the God of the universe working in my everyday, walking-around, Krispy-Kreme–donut-eating life?

 Stay with that thought.
 More on that tomorrow.

-Abba Father, we thank you for your son, Jesus, who has defeated sin an death.
-I want to stop living like sin still has power.
-I need your Spirit to awaken me to a new way of understanding and living.
-Show me what it means to work this out in my every day life.
-We pray in Jesus name, Amen.
+Abba Father, we thank you for your Son, Jesus, who has defeated sin an death.
+We want to stop living like sin still has power.
+We need your Spirit to awaken us to a new way of understanding and living.
+Show us what it means to work this out in our everyday lives.
+We pray in Jesus’ name, amen.